ossf/package-manager-best-practices/review/npm.md

    calculator](https://semver.npmjs.com/) to help you define the ranges.

-1. Projects that do no use a npm-shrinkwrap.json (libraries, standalone CLIs or application projects) should declare and commit a package-lock.json to their repository.
+1. Projects that do no use a npm-shrinkwrap.json (libraries, standalone CLIs or application projects) should declare and commit a `package-lock.json` (or other dev-only lockfile) to their repository.
    The reasoning is that this lockfile will provide the benefits highlighted in [Reproducible installation](#reproducible-installation) by default for privileged environments (project contributors' machines, CI, production or other environments with access to sensitive data,